TraceDecker/the-watcher/docs/README.md

 * Android Permissions [ACTIVITY_RECOGNITION](https://developer.android.com/reference/android/Manifest.permission_group) - Allows the app to use features like location and needed to make app restrictions.

+* [DeviceAdminService](https://developer.android.com/reference/android/app/admin/DeviceAdminService?hl=en) - Allows the app to always run in the background, it also has the ability to disable/enable its own service.
+MUST use protected Permissions, otherwise device will ignore it.

 * App will require location to function properly and internet connection to search for new locations for pins.

 ## Design Documentation